Lois DeBerry: Personal life

 DeBerry married Charles Traughber, chairman of the Tennessee state parole board, in 1981.
 She had one son, Michael "Boogaloo" Boyer, Jr., from a previous marriage.
-DeBerry died after a nearly five-year bout with pancreatic cancer on July 28, 2013 at a hospital in Memphis.
+DeBerry died after a nearly five-year battle with pancreatic cancer on July 28, 2013, at a hospital in Memphis.
 She was a member of Delta Sigma Theta sorority.

 Political views

 Lois DeBerry co-sponsored a bill in May 2005 that would have required parents to volunteer in schools for at least 12 hours per year.
 She voted in April 2004 for women to be required to wait 24 hours and receive counseling before having an abortion.
 She voted against a bill in March 2004 that would have banned civil unions and domestic partnerships in Tennessee.
 In May 1999, she proposed a bill that restricted credit card companies from soliciting on college and university campuses.
-She has been a close friend of former Vice President Al Gore for at least 25 years, and she put in his nomination for president at the Democratic National Convention.
+She was a close friend of former Vice President Al Gore for at least 25 years, and she put in his nomination for president at the Democratic National Convention.